-Couve a Mineira aka Brazilian collard greens with ham hocks is a quick, flavorful side dish.
+Couve a Mineira aka Brazilian collard greens with ham hocks is a quick, flavorful soul food side dish.
 This easy collard greens recipe is great as a weeknight side.

 What is couve a mineira?